sfrechette/nhlplaybyplay-node/README.md

 # nhlplaybyplay-node
-Fetch NHL Play by Play game data in JSON file format
+Fetch and Convert NHL Play by Play game data

 ## Purpose
-Application built using Node.js that provides the means for accessing, fetching NHL Schedule and Play by Play game data in JSON format.
+Application built using Node.js that provides the means for accessing, fetching NHL Schedule and Play by Play game data in JSON format and converting the output to CSV.

 **Hope your familiar with this…**